-The final formatted version of the product, including all appropriate OVC documentation, will be forwarded through the OVC deputy director, the OVC director, and the Office of the Assistant Attorney General (OAAG) for final review and approval.
+The final formatted version of the product, including all appropriate OVC documentation, will be forwarded through the OVC Deputy Director, the OVC Director, and the Office of the Assistant Attorney General (OAAG) for final review and approval.
 Once approved, advance notification of the product's anticipated release date is sent to the U.S. Attorney General.

 Guides (e.g., replication guides, resource guides, handbooks) emphasize the practical implementation of demonstration projects, pilot programs, tools, and other systematic service enhancements, offering service providers and allied professionals specific strategies and actions.

-Reports may be produced to summarize agency program accomplishments or to document the proceedings of structured focus groups in which practitioners and experts share their knowledge, learn about related efforts, obtain feedback, and generate recommendations for OVC and the field.
-These reports define the issues under discussion; summarize literature findings; address methodologies used; discuss gaps, promising practices, and approaches; and recommend action for the field and OVC.
+Reports may be produced to summarize agency program accomplishments or document the proceedings of structured focus groups in which practitioners and experts share their knowledge, learn about related efforts, obtain feedback, and generate recommendations for OVC and the field.
+These reports define the issues under discussion; summarize literature findings; address methodologies used; discuss gaps, promising practices, and approaches; and recommend actions for the field and OVC.

-For the best possible publication, follow these basic writing guidelines:
+To produce the best possible publication, follow these basic writing guidelines: